bestdev1212/go-mongo-microservice/docs/endpoints.md

-# Cinema - Endpoints
+# Endpoints

 ## User Service

-This service returns information about the users of Cinema.
+This service returns information about the users.

 | Service | Method | Endpoint       |
 |---------|--------|----------------|